qkunst/collectiemanagement/report.md

       raises argument error when invalid data is passed creates a new user when given
-      creates a new user when given and confirms when confirmed Callbacks
+      creates a new user when given and confirms when confirmed auto subscribes a user to a role when configured as such auto subscribes a user to a role and group when configured as such auto overides a user's memberschip when configured as such auto overides a user's memberschip when configured as such leaves a user's memberschip as is when not configured as such it updates account, even when case doesn't match Callbacks
     name change should result in name changes with work should change